-- The sp_logdevice procedure affects only future allocations of space for syslogs.
+- You can only execute sp_logdevice in single-user mode. - The sp_logdevice procedure affects only future allocations of space for syslogs.
 This creates a window of vulnerability during which the first pages of your log remain on the same device as your data.
 Therefore, the preferred method of placing a transaction log on a separate device is the use of the log on option to create database, which immediately places the entire transaction log on a separate device. - Place transaction logs on separate database devices, for both recovery and performance reasons.